Agricultural IPM Grant Opportunities

 - 1890 Institution Teaching, Research and Extension Capacity Building Grants

 USDA NIFA.
 Strengthens teaching, research and extension programs in the food and agricultural sciences by building the institutional capacities of the 1890 land-grant institutions.
-Total funding: ~$18 million/yr.
-Deadline: closed.
+Total funding: $18 million.
+Deadline: May 1, 2018.

 - AFRI Childhood Obesity Prevention Challenge Area

 USDA NIFA.
-Focuses on the societal challenge to end obesity among children, the number one nutrition-related problem in the US.
-Total funding: ~$6 million.
-Deadline: Apr 23, 2015.
+Focuses on the societal challenge to end obesity among children, the number one nutrition-related problem in the United States.
+Total funding: $6.3 million.
+Deadline: June 28, 2017.

 - AFRI Food Safety Challenge Area